tubaknr/SAHA_sh/README.md

 # SAHA_sh
-Saves the variable entered in the terminal by the user into vars.sh file.
-Updates if exists.
+Saves the variable entered in the terminal by the user into vars.sh file & updates if exists.
 - Available data types: int, float, string, bool, coordinate.